If you’re in the FinTech space, this article will show you how to generate 10-15 qualified leads per week using nothing but LinkedIn.

 Why the success and great replies?
 Here are our top tips:

-When it comes to B2B lead generation there are a few things that you should consider before reaching out.
+When it comes to fintech lead generation strategies there are a few things that you should consider before reaching out.

 Think about: